Error Handling

 status: 400,

-description: "Server returned error: Column project_id cannot be empty.
-Error type: Parameter error.
+description: "Server returned error: project_id column cannot be empty.
+Error type: parameter error.
 Status code: 400.
-Suggestion: Field \"project_id\" is required, please ensure this field is passed"
+Suggestion: field \"project_id\" is required, please ensure this field is provided"

 }

-Scenario Three: Permission/Login Issue
+Scenario 3: Permission/Login Issue

 await client.models.users.filter();